 When planning an accessible trip on a NSW TrainLink train or coach service:

 - Call 13 22 32 ahead of your trip, so staff at your destination can assist you.

 - Check upcoming trackwork as this could mean bus replacements which may affect the accessibility of your trip.

-- Look up accessible facilities at stations and stops including accessible toilets.
+- Look up the accessibility classification and facilities at stations, stops and wharves including accessible toilets.

 - Find out if your destination has a short platform.

 - If there are level crossings in your trip, read through the guidelines for level crossing safety.

 If you use a wheelchair or other mobility devices that meets our mobility aid specifications, you can board all Sydney and Intercity trains.
 Accessibility features offered on each train may vary depending on the set in operation.
 Trains for intercity services have accessible toilets.